volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 > The **Element.getBoundingClientRect()** method returns a **DOMRect** object providing information about the size of an element and its position relative to the **viewport**.

-Note, that we could have assigned the id to our div element and used the **document.getElementById()** method:
+You might be thinking that we could assign id to our div element and use the **document.getElementById()** method:

 ```jsx
 import React, { useEffect } from "react";